 This course will give the student hands-on experience in programming programmable controllers.
 The theory learned in previous coursework will be put into practice in a laboratory environment that includes simulated industrial applications.
 Programmable control is an area of ever-increasing industrial importance today.
-PREREQUISITES: IEL 211 and IEL 216.
+PREREQUISITES: IEL 211 and IEL 216 or IEL 105.
 CO-REQUISITE: IEL 221.